purescript-contrib/purescript-argonaut-codecs/README.md

   }
 ```

-Our API tells us the author of the blog post is a `String` and whether we follow them is a `Boolean`.
+Our API sends us the author of the blog post as a string and whether we follow them as a boolean.
 This admits more cases than are actually possible -- you can't follow yourself, for example -- so we are more precise and model an `Author` as a sum type.

 When our application is running we know who the currently-authenticated user is, and we can use that information to determine the `Author` type.
 That means we can't decode an `Author` from `Json` alone -- we need more information.